Gail Sant

 Year of graduation 2021

-Job title Programme Officer, The Nippon Foundation, University of Edinburgh Ocean Voices Programme
+Job title Projects and Partnerships Manager, The Nippon Foundation, University of Edinburgh Ocean Voices Programme

 Industry Ocean Governance, Equity, Early Career Ocean Professionals